 - Head and brain injuries – A concussion can result if your head hits something during an accident, potentially resulting in traumatic brain injury.
 These injuries are common in head-on car collisions.

-- Chest, abdominal and pelvic injuries – These types of injuries are common in a side impact accident, especially if you are on the side where the impact happened.
+- Chest, abdominal and pelvic injuries – These types of damages are expected in a side impact accident, especially if you are on the side where the impact happened.

 - Spinal injuries – After suffering a spinal cord injury, there could be a loss of movement or sensation in the lower part of the body.

-- Face – Injuries to the face are also common, both penetrating injuries from flying glass and impact injuries which can lead to broken bones and dental injuries.
+- Face – Injuries are also common; both penetrating injuries from flying glass and impact injuries lead to broken bones and dental injuries.

 Recovering Compensation for Your Car Accident Injuries

-There are a wide variety of ways that a driver’s negligence can result in a serious injury-causing accident in Los Angeles County.
+There are many ways that a driver's negligence can result in a severe injury-causing accident in Los Angeles County.
 Some of the more common include the following: